-Life in Vietnam offers numerous traces of other cultures in the country.
+Life in Vietnam is rife with traces of different cultures.
 Especially in Hanoi, traces of French architecture are still prevalent, over half a century after the country won its independence from France.
-Chinese influence on civilization, government and other aspects of life in Vietnam can be found as well.
+Chinese influence on civilization, government, and other aspects of life in Vietnam can be found as well.

-Expats living in Vietnam will also experience an ancient culture which is considered the oldest in East Asia.
+Expats will also experience an ancient culture, which is considered the oldest in East Asia.
 Centuries after the first Chinese invasion, you can still find traces of the historic achievements of Vietnam’s golden era.

-Housing can be a tricky topic when living in Vietnam, especially if you plan to move to a city.
+Housing can be a tricky topic, especially if you plan to move to a city.
 Urban areas like Hanoi and Ho Chi Minh City are often overcrowded, and rents can be rather high.
 The first step is to decide on the neighborhood you prefer.

 Many expats work in industrial or business districts.
 These, however, often lack decent residential areas or are too crowded for expats living in Vietnam.
 For that reason, many expatriates choose to settle in suburbs or residential districts, facing long commutes to work.

-Expats on the real estate hunt face another choice: Some prefer a higher living standard in typical expat neighborhoods, while others would rather fully immerse themselves in Vietnamese culture.
+Expats on the real estate hunt also have to make another choice: Some prefer a higher living standard in typical expat neighborhoods, while others would rather fully immerse themselves in Vietnamese culture.

 For example, district 2 and district 7 in Ho Chi Minh City are typical expat neighborhoods.
 Both offer peaceful developments with large houses and access to green space, which is rare in urban centers.
 Although these areas will not give you the typical Vietnamese living experience, international schools and nurseries are right around the corner.
 Thus, if you are planning on living in Vietnam with your family, these areas far away from the chaos of the city center may be the right choice.